 - Check antler restrictions for important additional information.

 There are 38 primitive campsites maintained by area personnel.

 Whitetail deer hunting is limited to permit hunts for gun and muzzleloader.
 Bow hunting opportunities are very liberal and is regulated the same as statewide.
 The area deer are known for good racks and heavy body weights.
 This area was one of the first in the state to initiate a 3-point rule in the harvest of buck deer; it also is one of the first to expand into main-beam and minimum spread requirements to help produce high-quality bucks for hunters Squirrels are usually abundant along the White River and streams on the area.
 Raccoon hunting is usually good along the waterways.
 Fox and bobcat are trapped in the upland areas.
 Cottontail rabbits are hunted in the old fields and field trials are held on the WMA.
 Swamp rabbits can hunted along the streams.
 Quail hunting is usually fair and thickets make hunting difficult.
-A quail restoration area has been established within the WMA and the restoration area is closed to quail and rabbit hunting.
 Ducks are hunted on beaver ponds and Wattensaw Bayou when there is adequate water.
-Coyotes populations are excellent but few hunters take the opportunity to pursue them.
+Coyote populations are excellent but few hunters take the opportunity to pursue them.
 Woodcock inhabit sweet gum thickets along waterways providing seasonal hunting during migratory periods.